General Creek Trail

 Snowshoers and hikers, please do not walk in the ski tracks.
 Always be prepared for changing weather conditions.
 No dogs on snow trails.

-Grooming Schedule: Due to the unavailability of a grooming machine, the trails are no longer mechanically groomed.
-The trails are well marked and the interpretive signage along the trail makes for an enjoyable snowshoe or freestyle nordic ski.
+The trails are well marked and the interpretive signage along the trail makes for an enjoyable snowshoe or freestyle Nordic ski.
 Remember weather conditions in the Sierra can change quickly.
 Please be prepared and Recreate Responsibly.

 Download the Ski Trail Map